 Pandemic Resources – Created during COVID-19 this SharePoint site discusses various tools and methods that help instructors transition and excel in the online environment.

-Moodle – The schools Learning Management System (LMS).
-When teaching an online class your Moodle page will be your classroom.
-Moodle is best place to post asynchronous activities and material students need for the class.
-The collection of webpages withing the Moodle support pages will help you learn about the tools available to enhance your teaching.
+Canvas – The schools Learning Management System (LMS).
+When teaching an online class your Canvas page will be your classroom.
+Canvas is best place to post asynchronous activities and material students need for the class.
+The collection of webpages within the Canvas support pages will help you learn about the tools available to enhance your teaching.

 Teams – Microsoft Teams is a multi-faceted program that allows users to hold synchronous web classes, provide a space for students to collaborate on projects, and communicate with students in one-on-one meetings or though instant messaging.